-The museum is a 20-minute bus ride (280 yen) from Aomori Station, stopping at Kenritsu Bijutsukanmae.
-It's also a 5-minute walk from the Sannai Maruyama Jomon Archaeological Site.
+The museum is a 20-minute bus ride (280 yen) from Aomori Station, with a stop at Kenritsu Bijutsukanmae.
+It’s also just a 5-minute walk from the Sannai Maruyama Jomon Archaeological Site.

 Aomori Museum of Art

-Aomori Museum of Art (青森県立美術館, Aomori Kenritsu Bijutsukan) is a striking modern art museum just outside Aomori City, designed to reflect the nearby Sannai Maruyama Jomon Archaeological Site.
-The museum’s unique architecture features display spaces dug into the earth, resembling archaeological trenches, while the building itself is painted white like stretched tents.
-This distinctive design creates an immersive art experience that blends art and history.
+The Aomori Museum of Art (青森県立美術館, Aomori Kenritsu Bijutsukan) is a striking modern art museum located just outside Aomori City, designed to harmonize with the nearby Sannai Maruyama Jomon Archaeological Site.
+The museum’s architecture is unique and thought-provoking, with galleries embedded into the earth, resembling the trenches of an archaeological dig.
+The building itself is painted white, with sweeping, tent-like structures that evoke a sense of timelessness.
+This bold design creates an immersive experience, blending contemporary art with the rich historical context of the surrounding landscape.

 Hours and Fees